QubesOS/qubes-doc/user/advanced-topics/disposable-customization.md

 ---
 lang: en
 layout: doc
-permalink: /doc/disposablevm-customization/
+permalink: /doc/disposable-customization/
 redirect_from:
+- /doc/disposablevm-customization/
 - /doc/dispvm-customization/
 - /en/doc/dispvm-customization/
 - /doc/DispVMCustomization/
 - /doc/UserDoc/DispVMCustomization/
 - /wiki/UserDoc/DispVMCustomization/
 ref: 174
-title: DisposableVM Customization
+title: Disposable Customization
 ---

 ## Introduction

-A [DisposableVM](/doc/disposablevm) can be based on any [app qube](/doc/glossary/#app-qube).
+A [disposable](/doc/disposable/) can be based on any [app qube](/doc/glossary/#app-qube).
-You can also choose to use different [DisposableVM Templates](/doc/glossary/#disposablevm-template) for different DisposableVMs.
+You can also choose to use different [disposable templates](/doc/glossary/#disposable-template) for different disposables.
-To prepare an app qube to be a DisposableVM Template, you need to set `template_for_dispvms` property, for example:
+To prepare an app qube to be a disposable template, you need to set `template_for_dispvms` property, for example:

 ```shell_session
 [user@dom0 ~]$ qvm-prefs fedora-26-dvm template_for_dispvms True
 ```

-Additionally, if you want to have menu entries for starting applications in DisposableVM based on this app qube (instead of in the app qube itself), you can achieve it with `appmenus-dispvm` feature:
+Additionally, if you want to have menu entries for starting applications in disposable based on this app qube (instead of in the app qube itself), you can achieve it with `appmenus-dispvm` feature:

 ```shell_session
 [user@dom0 ~]$ qvm-features fedora-26-dvm appmenus-dispvm 1